Christian-Palmroos/PyOnset/README.rst

 2. Clone the repository https://github.com/Christian-Palmroos/PyOnset to get access to the Jupyter Notebook that demonstrates the usage of the PyOnset package.
 3. Open a terminal or the miniforge prompt and move to the directory where the code is.
 4. *(Optional, but highly recommended)* Create a new virtual environment (e.g., `conda create --name pyonset`, or `python -m venv venv_pyonset` if you don't use miniforge/conda) and activate it (e.g., `conda activate pyonset`, or `source venv_pyonset/bin/activate` if you don't use miniforge/conda).
-5. Install the Python dependencies from the *requirements.txt* file with `pip install -r requirements.txt`
-6. Open the minimal working example Jupyter Notebook by running `jupyter-lab examples/pyonset_minimal_demo.ipynb`
+5. Open the minimal working example Jupyter Notebook by running `jupyter-lab examples/pyonset_minimal_demo.ipynb`

 Usage of PyOnset
 ========